ChanchalaC/Logo-Detection/README.md

 Yolo4

-This is the repo for object detection and image similarity check using yolov4.
+This is the repo for Allianz logo detection using yolov4.

+Click here to get the traing and test data:"https://drive.google.com/drive/folders/1JIkMceistfFrCguRNRrZkpdCAU8FBxLS?usp=sharing"